coursebee-dev/coursebee_client/README.md

 # Website Link: [https://coursebee.vercel.app](https://coursebee.vercel.app)

 This website was developed for an EduTech company.
 The frontend is developed using ReactJS with Redux.
+The backend is developed using NodeJS and it has a separate repo for hosting purpose [https://github.com/coursebee-dev/coursebee_server](https://github.com/coursebee-dev/coursebee_server)

 commit message: